 3. Keep a journal

-4. Update your resume and LinkedIn profile
+4. Update your LinkedIn profile

 5. Schedule time to job hunt